WawanFirgiawan/RESTful-API-Library-App/README.md

 - `src/Routes` - Route of our app going here
 - `src/Helpers` - This folder contain file that help you simplify your code such as define the error handling
 - `src/Controllers` - This folder contain configuration files that links Models to Route
+- `src/Uploads` - This folder for image upload

 ---